vercel/next.js/docs/api-reference/next/image.md

 </details>

-> **Note: This is API documention for the Image Component and Image Optimization.
+> **Note: This is API documentation for the Image Component and Image Optimization.
 For a feature overview and usage information for images in Next.js, please see [Images](/docs/basic-features/image-optimization.md).**

 ## Required Props